lennertVanSever/tiktok-ai/README.md

 ![Flow diagram of TikTok demo app](flow.drawio.png)

 A diagram is the best way to show the flow of the app.
 As you can see, it's cyclical which hints towards the addictiveness of TikTok.
-The user will keep on getting more and more curiated videos.
+The user will keep on getting more and more curated videos.

 ## Filling in the gaps

-Our demo app only covers the core part of TikTok, swiping from one video to another and getting an infinite amount of curiated videos.
+Our demo app only covers the core part of TikTok, swiping from one video to another and getting an infinite amount of curated videos.
 We don't have videos made by users and we don't have watchtime data from other users.
-To cover these gaps, we used the following API's:
+To cover these gaps, we used the following APIs:

 * [Pexels API](https://www.pexels.com/api/): a free to use videos API that allowed us to get videos by keyword.
 Tags were not given but with [this code](https://github.com/lennertVanSever/tiktok-ai/blob/main/backend/tags.py) we were able to extract keywords from the url.
 The videos are not engaging which makes our app boring.